saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - Variable type can be changed after assignment.
 - camelCase.
 - naming conventions: no spaces, must not begin with number, can contain letters, digits, unicode, `$` and `_`.
+- Also no reserve names like `new` or `function`.
+- Constants should be all uppercase.

 ```javascript
 // Numbers: